About Our Lost Love Years (O.L.L.Y)

-Play activities – allowing children and young people to be themselves again and play normally.
+Play activities – Allowing children and young people to be themselves and gain confidence.

-Team Building (Sports) – this helps to both reinforce the bonds and friendships made by children and young people and is also enjoyable.
+Team Building (Sports) – This helps to reinforce the bonds and friendships made, whilst also being enjoyable.

-Music/Dance Sessions – another way in for the group to express themselves and have fun together.
+Music/Dance Sessions – Another way in which the group can express themselves and have fun together.

-If you have a child that could benefit from any of our services or if OLLY (our lost love years) feel that a particular child needs more that we can offer, then OLLY will refer with parental/carer permission after discussions with that child’s parent/carer, to a reputable qualified agency or counsellor as it is paramount to the work that OLLY does that all children deserve the very best of care, please contact us at 0151 709 2994 or email our lovely founder Jean at email@example.com.
+If you have a child that could benefit from any of our services or if we feel that your child has further specific needs we can refer with parental/carer permission after discussions with that child’s parent/carer, to a reputable qualified agency or counsellor as it is paramount to the work that O.L.L.Y. does that all children deserve the very best of care.
+Please contact us at 0151 709 2994 or email our lovely founder Jean at firstname.lastname@example.org.